mikegggit/data_structures/src/datastructures_mikeggg/graph/graphs.md

 Directed edges are considered ordered, as a -> b means something else from b -> a.

+### Back edge
+In a directed graph, either an edge from a node to itself or one of its ancestors (a node previously traversed in arriving at this node)

 ### Path
 A sequence of vertices connected by edges with no duplicate edges.